Sunday — January 1, 2023

 - The film has music donated by The Who, Maia Sharp, Tom Waits, and others.
 Jon Fishman (drummer for Phish) is an Executive Producer of the project.

-- There are minor things left to do before officially completing the film (final credits, final music/music rights/final graphics, etc.), but most viewers think it “looks finished” as it is.
+- As far as this version of the film goes, there are minor things left to do before officially completing the project (final credits, final music/music rights/final graphics, etc.), but most viewers think it “looks finished” as it is.

 - Here’s the link: https://vimeo.com/156169133/7915741044.